Education

 Fire extinguisher demo boosts confidence

-Volunteer firefighter Kristen Haven shows how to use a fire extinguisher Friday in front of Abe Okpik Hall in Apex.
-It was the last of five demonstrations the Iqaluit fire department organized for fire prevention week, which runs from Oct.
+Volunteer firefighter Kristen Haven shows how to use a fire extinguisher in October in front of Abe Okpik Hall in Apex.
+It was the last of five demonstrations the Iqaluit fire department organized for fire prevention week, which ran from Oct.
 5 to 11.
 The goal is to make people more “confident,” when using fire extinguishers, said deputy fire Chief Alex Storring.
 (Photo by Arty Sarkisian)

 Learning new skills